jonasjohansson/nava.community/pages/visualia.md

 {% div "highlight" %}

 In addition, we are opening up the possibility to present AV Installations by using the [application form](https://forms.gle/3qiiPsRXVfuezT597).
-There is no deadline, applications will be reviewed as they arrive.
+There is no deadline, applications will be reviewed as they come.

 {% enddiv %}